discord-trolling/discord-trolling-cli/README.md

 ## Plugin Management

+You can install a plugin via the marketplace

+- `npx discord-trolling-cli install plugin`
+- That's it!

-You can easily work with plugins in discord-trolling by adding a file into the plugins directory
+You can also easily work with plugins in discord-trolling by adding a file into the plugins directory

 - `npx discord-trolling-cli`
 - Plugins > Add plugin